YMTheory/sensitivity/README.md

 ### Low-level tutorial

 If you are new to the sensitivity calculation, we recommend you start with the tutorial.
-This can be found in [https://github.com/nEXO-collaboration/sensitivity/blob/main/work/Sensitivity%20Code%20Tutorial.ipynb](`sensitivity/work/Sensitivity Code Tutorial.ipynb`).
+This can be found in [`sensitivity/work/Sensitivity Code Tutorial.ipynb`](https://github.com/nEXO-collaboration/sensitivity/blob/main/work/Sensitivity%20Code%20Tutorial.ipynb).
 The tutorial is designed to walk through how the sensitivity calculation works, step-by-step.

 ### Running your own sensitivity calculations